Seismic Shifts – the recent changes to the UK labour market

 As the UK re-opened in the summer of 2021, and the furlough scheme ground to a close in September 2021, employers started to realise the extent to which the events cited above had impacted labour supply.

-By Q2 2021, the official vacancy total had surpassed the pre-COVID (Q1 2020) level, since when it has rapidly increased, and continues to run at record levels.
+By Q2 2021, the official vacancy total had surpassed the pre-COVID (Q1 2020) level, since when it rapidly increased, and continued to run at record levels.
 Job advertising levels followed suit, as employers were unable to access the talent that they needed.
 The net result was an acute, ongoing shortage of workers.

 Resourcing challenge #1: the shifting demographics of non-UK nationals in the workforce